Skip to Content

 Ingredients

-• 400g (2½ Cups) Leftover Boiled Potatoes
+• 400 g Leftover Boiled Potatoes Cups

-• 1 Tbsp Grainy Mustard
+• 1 tablespoon Grainy Mustard

 • 2 Eggs

-• Salt to Taste (This will depend on how salty your leftover boiled potatoes are)
+• Salt (to taste, this will depend on how salty your leftover boiled potatoes are)

-• ¼ Tsp Black Pepper
+• ¼ teaspoon Black Pepper

 Instructions

-1. Bring a 20cm or 8" saucepan of salted water (1 Teaspoon in a pan this size) to a boil.
+• Bring a 20cm or 8" saucepan of salted water (1 Teaspoon in a pan this size) to a boil.

-3. Top and tail the onion, then peel it and cut it into 8 wedges.
+• Top and tail the onion, then peel it and cut it into 8 wedges.

-4. Break up the leftover potatoes with your fingers into uneven bits
+• Break up the leftover potatoes with your fingers into uneven bits

-7. Add the potatoes and grainy mustard and stir to coat.
+• Add the potatoes and grainy mustard and stir to coat.

-9. Cook for 15 minutes at 220°C or 450°F.
+• Nestle the cabbage into the pan and place it in the oven.
+Cook for 15 minutes at 220°C or 450°F.